Uses

 Utility

 A simple markdown editor.
-All posts start here then are copied and pasted into the CMS.
+All posts start here then copied and pasted into code.
 Syncs with iCloud so I can write anywhere.

 Keeping all my valuable files backed up and accessible anywhere.

 A spotlight replacement for Mac, with loads of handy features and workflows.
-This has overtaken Alfred for me.
+This has overtaken Alfred for me as the extensions and community are better.

 Site

-One of the biggest reasons I use a static site generator is to take advantage of hosts like Netlify.
-It’s a one stop solution for hosting your website and it makes everything a dream.
+One of the main reasons I switched to Next.js is to take advantage of hosts like Netlify.
+It’s taken a lot of the hassle out of deployments and managing a site.